Certora/Documentation/docs/cvl/statements.md

 statements when at least one of the "optimistic" flags (i.e. {ref}`--optimistic_loop`, {ref}`--optimistic_hashing`, etc.) is not set.
-In order to trigger creation of a sub-rule that contains these checks, users can insert an `assert true` statement right before the last `satisfy`.
+In order to trigger creation of a sub-rule that contains these checks, users can insert an `assert true` statement into the rule.
+This assert itself will never be violated, but the sub-rule we create for it will contain all the "pessimistic" assertions for the program.
 ```

 - [`satisfy` example](https://github.com/Certora/Examples/blob/14668d39a6ddc67af349bc5b82f73db73349ef18/CVLByExample/ConstantProductPool/certora/spec/ConstantProductPool.spec#L243)